Principles of Distraction-Free Writing Apps

 Don't Think About Page Layout While Writing

 Traditional word processor applications force you to think about the layout of your text all the time.
 Meaning, they make you think how your text looks like when it is printed.
-This is because they displays the text in a page layout while you are writing it.
+This is because they display the text in a page layout while you are writing it.
 So, you see where a page ends and where a page starts.
-This results in the constant effort trying to fix the layout of the text while composing it.
+This results in the constant effort of trying to fix the layout of the text while composing it.

-This gets really frustrating when you have to insert new content at the beginning or in the middle of your writing.
+This gets frustrating when you have to insert new content at the beginning or in the middle of your writing.
 Once something has been inserted somewhere in the middle of the document the layout of the following pages is usually broken.
 Images are on different pages now, headings are placed as the last element of a page.
 Widow and orphan text lines are placed all over the document.